1-800-935-2620 Speak to a Tour Expert

 29. Day 29

-There are no activities planned for the final day and you are able to depart the accommodation at any time.
-If you'd like to stay longer, just speak to your booking agent.
+There are no activities planned for the final day and you can depart your accommodation at any time.
+For those who wish to stay in Ljubljana, reach out to your booking agent ahead of time to organise additional accommodation.

 Meals: Breakfast